Chi-Quynh/PyJob/README.md

 ## Overview

-**PyJob** is a Data Science project designed to scrape job listings from popular It job posting sites such as TopCV and generate an analysis report.
-The tool utilizes Python and Selenium to automate data extraction, with the results stored in a PostgreSQL database for further processing and analysis.
-This project allows users to gain insights into the job market by providing an automated pipeline for data collection and reporting.
+**PyJob** is a Data Science project designed to scrape job listings from popular It job posting sites such as TopCV according to the ETL process
 ## Features

 - Web scraping of job data from topCV using Python and Selenium.
 - Automated extraction of job-related data, including job title, company, location, salary range, and job description.
 - Data storage in PostgreSQL database for scalability and performance.

 ## To be added Features
 - Generate reports providing insights into job trends and other relevant statistics.

+## Extract
+Selenium and Python are used to access the website and extract DOM elements for data.
+We used web driver here because web crawler are blocked by many websites.

+## Transform
+The data are then filtered using code

+## Load
+The data are then saved in RDBMS databases on PostgreSQL

 ## Technologies Used

 - **Python**